Introduction to Negotiation Strategy

 Many negotiators make the mistake of focusing only on the substance of the negotiation (interests, options, standards, and so on).
 How you communicate about that substance, however, can make all the difference.
 The language you use and the way that you build understanding, jointly solve problems, and together determine the process of the negotiation with your counterpart make your negotiation more efficient, yield clear agreements that each party understands, and help you build better relationships.

-Another critical factor in the success of your negotiation is how you manage your relationship with your counterpart.
+Another critical factor in the success of your negotiation is how you manage your relationship with your counterpart and other people doing the mediation.
 According to “Benoit Leleux, Jung Eung Park”, the protagonist may want to establish a new connection or repair a damaged one; in any case, you want to build a strong working relationship built on mutual respect, well-established trust, and a side-by-side problem- solving approach.

 Soft Bargainers – These people are focused on relationship rather than hard outcomes of the negotiations.
 It doesn’t mean they are pushovers.
 These negotiators often scribe to long term relationship rather than immediate bargain.